Tamrakar182/Tamrakar182/README.md

   - 👋 Hi, I’m @Tamrakar182
   - 👀 I’m interested in Everything basically
-  - 🌱 I’m currently learning Python and BASH
+  - 🌱 I’m currently learning Nodejs, Express and MongoDB.
   - 💞️ I’m looking to collaborate on open source projects.
   - 📫 How to reach me: manjultamrakar4@gmail.com